 Our garden design produced an uncluttered layout, where the clients enjoy an aerial view from their master bedroom.
-This clear-cut outline was achieved by utilising a bunch of straightforward design methods: lay the largest available pavers, apply daring colours and triangulate planting to expand spatial depth.
+This clear-cut outline was achieved by utilising fairly straightforward design principles: lay the largest available flagstones, apply daring colours, and triangulate planting to expand spatial depth.
 With fifteen 1-metre slabs, 3 clumps of Bamboo and 9 sedges, a minimalist composition was in place, and the tiniest of city gardens has evolved into a cosy outdoor space.

-Halfway through renovating, moments before our clients gave us a call, phenomenal realisations dawned on them: the levels between garden door and its patio present a topographic dilemma; the walls are out of sync; manhole cover way too high; and the space overly shaded.
-For us, the project presented a worthy challenge, bringing to an end our clients' cul-de-sac predicament, where a floating deck, leading towards the garden, creates a mini bridge as a promenade into a renewed city patio space.
+Halfway through renovating, moments before our clients gave us a call, phenomenal realisations dawned on them: the levels between garden door and its patio present a topographic dilemma; the walls are out of sync, manhole cover way too high, and the space overly shaded.
+For us, the project presented a worthy challenge, bringing to an end our clients' cul-de-sac predicament, where a floating deck, leading towards the garden, creates a mini bridge as a promenade into a miniscule yet plentifully chic, renewed city patio space.

 We selected a beautiful, deeply veined lilac sandstone; this unusual material is quarried exclusively in Derbyshire, integrated often into cladding and architectural detailing.
 These colossal pavers simplify the outline, aligned in a perfect grid, and infuse our clients' sought-after gothic resonance.
 The shaded garden is now brighter, where a vibrant stone matrix blends into new wall colours, while graceful woodland foliage drapes above epic flagstones.
 Not much need to fuss over either, with maintenance simplified into a mere jet wash.

-The design & build process of a city garden as tiny as this, within a minimalist, hands-on approach, entails refined detail design, where each element contributes to a cohesive experience, amid captivating, eye-level focal points.
-In this pocket-sized patio, smooth, 60mm blue-grey cobbles create definition amongst variegated sedges, and a 5mm rhythm between deck boards produces pristine shadows gaps, while Bamboo canes reveal a golden tinge to mimic the lighter walls, and contrast its flanking bench elevations.
+The design & build process of a city garden as tiny as this, within a minimalist hands-on approach, entails refined detail design, where each element contributes to a cohesive experience, amid captivating eye-level focal points.
+In this pocket-sized patio, smooth 60mm blue-grey cobbles create definition among variegated sedges, and a 5mm rhythm between deck boards produces pristine shadows gaps, while Bamboo canes reveal a golden tinge to mimic the lighter walls, and contrast the flanking bench elevations.

 With a streamlined wrap-around patio design, we created a seating zone for 12 guests.
 This layout was achieved by utilising an unsightly manhole cover, and transforming it into an integral part of the bench design in a continuous elevation.
 Planting space is sparse, yet, such was the genius loci – a Shoreditch courtyard garden fully optimised for relentless entertaining, reduced garden chores and maximum joy.
-As our clients both work ungodly hours in the city, this small garden performs its role non-stop as an energising, intimate hub of morning coffees and weekend alfresco dining right beside the kitchen.
+As our clients both work ungodly hours, this rather small city garden performs its role non-stop as an energising, intimate hub of morning coffees and weekend alfresco dining right beside the kitchen.

 The left wall's deep burgundy colour is repeated across the right benches' facade, contrasting the back wall's light ochre and left bench elevation.
-This Yin and Yang approach enhances the garden's asymmetrical layout, where perspective shifts diagonally, enabling spatial perception of greater outdoor depth.
-Colour schemes form an adaptable technique, effortlessly utilised to evoke courtyard garden ambience within high surrounding walls, and consistently redefine vital sense of depth in urban gardens and compact city spaces.
+This Yin and yang approach enhances the garden's asymmetrical layout, where perspective shifts diagonally – enabling spatial perception of greater outdoor depth.
+Colour schemes form an adaptable technique, effortlessly utilised to evoke dynamic ambience within high surrounding walls, and consistently redefine sense of depth in urban gardens and small town courtyard garden designs.

 your lights are on